rdiaz02/Zotero-to-Referey/README.md

 ### Running automatically ###

 I want to trigger the creation of a new db for Referey whenever there is a change in the Zotero db.
-I use [entr](http://entrproject.org/): I (well, `entr`) monitors for changes in `zotero.sqlite` and calls the script when there are changes.
+I use [entr](http://entrproject.org/): `entr` monitors for changes in `zotero.sqlite` and calls the script when there are changes.
 So as not to forget to run `entr`, I have this line in my `.xsession` file:

     ls ~/Zotero-data/zotero.sqlite | entr ~/Proyectos/Zotero-to-Referey/entr-zotero-referey.sh &

+(You can use inotify, etc, instead but `entr` is dead simple to use).

 ### What this won't do ###